arthurw007BSU/hello-CS690-FinalProject/README.md

 ## How to Run
-1. Clone the repo
+1. download the zip
-2. Open it in Visual Studio
+3. Open it in Visual Studio
-3. navigate to 'hello-CS690-FinalProject/MaintenanceTracker' folder
+4. navigate to 'hello-CS690-FinalProject/MaintenanceTracker' folder
-4. Run the app by typing 'dotnet run'
+5. Run the app by typing 'dotnet run'

 ## Future Plans
 - Save/load tasks and expenses to/from a file